Laith0-0/Laith0-0.github.io/README.md

 ---

+## Windows Active Directory in a Home lab environment
+#### Description

+In this project, I set up Windows Active Directory in a home lab using Windows Server 2019 and Windows 10, both running on VirtualBox.
+The main goal was to create an Active Directory (AD) domain, implement Group Policies, and see how these policies affected client machines within the domain.
+I specifically focused on configuring a policy to disable the Recycle Bin and making sure it was properly applied to users in the domain.

+#### Tools & Technologies used

+  * Windows Server 2019: Used as the Domain Controller.

+  * Windows 10: Used as the client machine.

+  * VirtualBox: Virtualization software for creating and managing virtual machines.

+  * Static IP Addresses: Assigned to both the domain controller and client machine to ensure stable network communication.

+#### Process

+1. Prepare the Environment:

+     * I started by installing VirtualBox and setting up two virtual machines: one for Windows Server 2019 and one for Windows 10.

+     * allocated 2 CPUs, 4 GB of RAM, and 40 GB of HDD space for each VM.

+     * Configured the virtual network to ensure the VMs could communicate with each other.

+2. Install Windows Server 2019:

+      * Installed Windows Server 2019 on the VM designated as the Domain Controller.

+      * Assigned a static IP address (e.g., 192.168.1.10) and configured the network settings.

+3. Configure the Domain Controller:

+      * Renamed the server to DC01 and updated Windows Server 2019 to the latest patches.

+      * Opened Server Manager, added the "Active Directory Domain Services" role, and promoted the server to a Domain Controller.

+      * Created a new forest with the domain name home.lab during the promotion process.

+      * Set the Directory Services Restore Mode (DSRM) password and completed the setup.

+4. Set Up Windows 10 Client:

+    * Installed Windows 10 on the second VM.

+    * Assigned a static IP address (e.g., 192.168.1.20) and joined it to the home.lab domain.

+    * Logged in with domain credentials to verify that the domain join was successful.

+5. Implement Group Policies:

+    * Opened the Group Policy Management Console (GPMC) on the Domain Controller.

+    * Created a new Group Policy Object (GPO) called "Disable Recycle Bin."

+    * Edited the GPO to navigate to User Configuration > Administrative Templates > Windows Components > File Explorer, and enabled the policy to disable the Recycle Bin.

+    * Linked the GPO to the default domain policy.

+6. Apply and Test Policies:

+    * On the Windows 10 client, I ran the command gpupdate /force to apply the new Group Policy settings immediately.

+    * Checked the client machine to confirm that the Recycle Bin icon was no longer visible on the desktop.

+#### Testing & results

+1. Domain Join Verification:

+    * The Windows 10 machine joined the home.lab domain without any issues.

+    * Domain user accounts were able to log in and access resources as expected.

+2. Group Policy Application:

+    * The "Disable Recycle Bin" policy was successfully applied.
+After running gpupdate /force, the Recycle Bin icon disappeared from the Windows 10 desktop.

+    * Verified the policy application using the rsop.msc command and confirmed it was listed correctly under User Configuration > Administrative Templates > Windows Components > File Explorer.

+#### Conclusion

+Setting up Active Directory with Windows Server 2019 and Windows 10 on VirtualBox was a great hands-on experience with directory services and Group Policy management.
+By configuring a policy to disable the Recycle Bin and applying it to domain users, I effectively managed and enforced policies across a networked environment.
+This project provided a solid foundation for further exploring Active Directory features and administration.

+---

 ## Python keylogger
 #### Description
 This project includes a Python keylogger that tracks keyboard inputs and sends them to a server every 10 seconds.
 The Python script uses pynput to capture keystrokes and requests to send them to a server.
 The server is built with JavaScript using the express framework and saves the data to a file.
 It also provides a web page where you can view the captured keyboard data.